EmbarkStudios/wg-ui/README.md

 ### Configuration

-You can configure wireguard-ui using commandline flags or environment variables.
+You can configure wg-ui using commandline flags or environment variables.
 To see all available flags run:

 ```docker run --rm -it embarkstudios/wireguard-ui:latest -h```